WarintornNawong/Portfolio/E-commerce RFM & CLV Prediction/README.md

 ![image](https://user-images.githubusercontent.com/104628789/173783431-283a1b05-7c20-4868-9383-4e2ee779b6f5.png)
 ![image](https://user-images.githubusercontent.com/104628789/173783513-a65e696b-f90d-493d-9db6-53347cd848c4.png)
 ![image](https://user-images.githubusercontent.com/104628789/173783542-208c0af5-d97a-4ada-bf26-ea477eea01f7.png)

+- **Observation**
+1. The end of the year is the most purchaesed period for purchusing with the high festival such as Christmas, New Year etc.
+2. 11 - 12 o'clock are the most purchased time during the day.
+3. Thursday is the most purchased day of week in online customer.

 ## PART II.
 Customer Clustering

-In order to segment customer, I start applying the criteria between frequency and monetary as F&M Criticality and then apply the result with recency to obtain a customer class/segment in order to provide the segment-based strategy.
+In order to segment customer, I start applying the criteria between frequency and monetary as F&M Criticality from converting "Invoice Data", "Customer ID" and "Revenue" to be " Standard Recency, Frequency and Monetary" and then apply the result with recency to obtain a customer class/segment in order to provide the segment-based strategy.

+### Criteria for Customer Segmentation
 ![image](https://user-images.githubusercontent.com/104628789/173783722-035b826f-0506-4f43-b934-13d55921ceb9.png)

-### Criteria

-#### Definition
+### Definition
 1. **Champions**: Bought recently, buy often and spend the most
 2. **Loyal customers**: Buy on a regular basis.
 Responsive to promotions.
 3. **Potential loyalist**: Recent customers with average frequency.